pranabekka/pranabekka.github.io/content/drafts/computer-terms.md

 Images and definitions for various computer terms.

-**NOTE:** Try to remember what the term is, then see the answer to check if you were right.
+**IMPORTANT:** Think of the exact answer, then tap "show answer" to check if you were right.
-If you're not sure about an answer, or your answer is wrong, study carefully and try again the next day.
+If you're not sure about an answer, or your answer is wrong, study carefully and try again in some hours.

-*New terms will be added soon.*

 ***

 ![laptop display](/computer-term-display-context-laptop.svg)
 {% details(summary="Show answer") %}
-"Display" ("डिस्प्ले") or "screen" ("स्क्रीन")
+"Display" or "screen"
 {% end %}